 What that rust line along the sheet ends is telling you

-Profiled steel roofs fail from the edges in.
-When the sheets were cut to length, the cutting exposed bare steel that the coating system never covered, and those cut ends sit in the wettest positions on the roof: over the gutter at the eaves, and inside the laps where sheets overlap and water is drawn in and held.
-Rust establishes on the bare edge, then spreads back beneath the coating, detaching it as it goes.
+Profiled steel roofs always fail from the edges first.
+When they cut the sheets to length, the bare steel got exposed.
+The coating system never covered it.
+Those cut ends then sit in the wettest spots on the roof: over the gutter at the eaves, and inside the laps where water gets drawn in and held.
+Rust takes hold on that bare edge, then creeps back under the coating, lifting it as it goes.

-From the ground it reads as a brown tidemark above the gutter or staining at the overlaps.
-Up close it is lifting coating, flaking steel and, in the later stages, sheet ends thin enough to crumble around the fixings.
-The defect is progressive and it does not stop on its own; every wet month extends it a little further.
-The practical question for any owner is not whether it will spread but how far it has already got, and that is what a proper survey establishes.
+From the ground, it looks like a brown tidemark above the gutter or some staining where the sheets overlap.
+Up close, you’ll see lifting coating, flaking steel.
+If it’s really advanced, the sheet ends crumble around the fixings.
+This defect just keeps getting worse.
+It won’t stop on its own.
+Every wet month, it spreads a little further.
+The real question isn’t if it will spread, but how far it’s already got.
+That’s what our survey finds out.

 Worcester’s building stock and the Severn valley damp

-The trading estates and industrial areas around Worcester carry a lot of coated steel roofing, on warehousing, workshops and manufacturing units built from the seventies onwards, and the farm buildings out in the surrounding countryside add plenty more.
-Much of that roofing is now at the age where cut edge corrosion moves from cosmetic to active.
+Walk around the trading estates and industrial areas here in Worcester.
+You’ll see a lot of coated steel roofing on warehouses, workshops, and manufacturing units, especially those built from the seventies onwards.
+The farm buildings out in the countryside add plenty more to that mix.
+A lot of that roofing is now at the age where cut edge corrosion isn’t just cosmetic anymore.
+It’s active.

-The local climate is no help.
-The Severn valley holds moisture: river mists, damp autumns and long wet winters keep roof edges and gutter lines from drying out, and a cut edge that stays damp corrodes many times faster than one that dries between showers.
-Roofs that sit low in the valley, shaded by neighbouring buildings or trees, tend to fare worst of all.
+The local climate doesn’t help.
+The Severn valley holds onto moisture.
+We get river mists, damp autumns, and long, wet winters.
+That keeps roof edges and gutter lines from drying out properly.
+A cut edge that stays damp corrodes much faster than one that gets a chance to dry between showers.
+Roofs that sit low in the valley, shaded by other buildings or trees, often fare the worst.

 Early treatment, sensible money, and the full-roof option

-Dealt with early, this is contained and economical work.
-The corroded edges are prepared back to sound metal, treated with a rust-inhibiting system, and sealed with a flexible reinforced coating across the sheet ends and laps.
-No sheets come off, the building stays in use, and the cost sits in a different bracket from stripping and re-sheeting a roof.
+If you deal with this early, it’s contained and it’s economical.
+We prepare the corroded edges, taking them back to sound metal.
+Then we treat them with a rust-inhibiting system, and finally seal everything with a flexible, reinforced coating right across the sheet ends and laps.
+No sheets come off.
+Your building stays in use.
+The cost is in a totally different league from stripping and re-sheeting a whole roof.

-Where the wider roof surface is also weathered, it usually pays to treat the edges and recoat the whole roof in one programme.
-The full surface is cleaned, fixings are sealed and a complete coating system is applied, so you are not back on the access equipment in a few years for the next patch.
-For an estate unit in Worcester, that is the difference between one planned piece of work and a rolling maintenance headache.
-Early signs worth checking for:
+If the rest of the roof surface is looking weathered too, it usually makes sense to treat the edges and recoat the whole roof in one go.
+We clean the entire surface, seal all the fixings, and apply a complete coating system.
+That way, you’re not back on the access equipment in a few years for the next patch job.
+For an estate unit in Worcester, that’s the difference between one planned piece of work and a rolling maintenance headache.
+Here’s what to look for:

 - Brown staining along the gutter line after rain